 This annual publication of the U.S. Department of State gives a chronology of terrorist incidents, background information on terrorist groups, and describes terrorist incidents by country.
 It also contains statistics on terrorist incidents and extradition of terrorists to the United States.

 The FBI publishes this annual description and analysis of terrorist attacks on American soil, pending investigations and prosecutions, and known terrorist groups.

 Afghanistan Country Study, Peter Blood, ed.

 This volume in the Area Studies Handbook series describes the history and society of Afghanistan in detail as of 1997.
-For economic, political, and national security information as of 1986, the Illinois Institute of Technology has posted an older version of the Afghanistan Country Study.

 Background Note: Afghanistan

 This publication from the U.S. Department of State describes Afghanistan in detail, including population, history, government and politics, economy, and foreign relations.

 Government Accountability Office

 This non-partisan agency, the "investigative arm of Congress," has compiled its reports on terrorism and homeland security and made them accessible from its home page (under GAO Reports).